What Is Email Marketing & How To Get Started

 Email Marketing Platform Cost

-Don’t forget, a free plan is great to help you start, but as your list grows, you need to pick a tool that will help you scale without breaking your bank!
+Tip: A free plan/trial is great to help you start.
+As your list grows, though, you’ll need a tool that will help you scale your business without breaking your bank!

 Email Marketing Software Essential Features